navdeep-G/project-euler/README.md

-# Project Euler problems solved with Java
+# Solutions to Project Euler problems